oauthlib/oauthlib/README.rst

 Case study: Twitter
 -------------------

-The study aims to show HTTP library developers how OAuthLib can be used.
-Using OAuthLib this way is not recommended.
-Instead use it indirectly through an HTTP library that uses OAuthLib, such as `requests`.
+**Objective: Show HTTP library developers how OAuthLib can be used.**

 Twitter will give each client a consumer key and a consumer secret.
 The OAuth parameters are suplied in the authorization header and signed using HMAC-SHA1::